vedph/cadmus_core/Doc/profiles.md

 A facet is a collection of part definitions, which list all the parts an item having that specific facet could contain.
 In a facet, some of the parts are defined as required, while other as optional.
 Also, there can be several parts of the same type with different roles: for instance, a datation part for the text and another one for a later copy of it.

+These restrictions apply to facets:

+- a facet must include at least 1 part definition.
+- when a facet contains text layers, it *must* contain 1 (and only 1) part definition representing the "base text".
+This is a logical requirement, as you must have some base text to link metatextual data to.
+This part definition must have the reserved role ID `base-text`.

 Given the open nature of this data architecture, the notion of facet is essentially a frontend concept, designed with practical purposes.
-No facet-related constraint is enforced at the backend level, as by design an item could include any type of part.
+No facet-specific constraint is enforced at the backend level, as by design an item could include any type of part.

-A facet has a unique ID (an arbitrary string), a label with a human-readable name, a short description, and a set of part definitions.
+A facet has a unique ID (an arbitrary string), a label with a human-readable name, a short description, a color key, and a set of part definitions.

 Each part definition has these properties: